Limonium

 Limonium is a genus of about 600 flowering plant species.
 Members are also known as sea-lavender, statice, caspia or marsh-rosemary.
 Despite their common names, species are not related to the lavenders or to rosemary.
 They are instead in Plumbaginaceae, the plumbago or leadwort family.

 The generic name is from the Latin līmōnion, used by Pliny for a wild plant and is ultimately derived from the Ancient Greek leimon (λειμών, 'meadow').

 Distribution

-The genus has a subcosmopolitan distribution in Europe, Asia, Africa, Australia and North America.
+The genus has a subcosmopolitan distribution in Europe, Asia, Africa, North America and Australia.
 By far the greatest diversity (over 100 species) is in the area stretching from the Canary Islands east through the Mediterranean region to central Asia; for comparison, North America only has three native Limonium species.

 Description

 Sea-lavenders normally grow as herbaceous perennial plants, growing 10–70 cm tall from a rhizome; a few (mainly from the Canary Islands) are woody shrubs up to 2 metres tall.
 Many species flourish in saline soils, and are therefore common near coasts and in salt marshes, and also on saline, gypsum and alkaline soils in continental interiors.

 The leaves are simple, entire to lobed, and from 1–30 cm long and 0.5–10 cm broad; most of the leaves are produced in a dense basal rosette, with the flowering stems bearing only small brown scale-leaves (bracts).
 The flowers are produced on a branched panicle or corymb, the individual flowers are small (4–10 mm long) with a five-lobed calyx and corolla, and five stamens; the flower colour is pink or violet to purple in most species, white or yellow in a few.
 Many of the species are apomictic.
 The fruit is a small capsule containing a single seed, partly enclosed by the persistent calyx.